MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __P053__: "strange to think that even in Our Ford's day most games were played without more apparatus than a ball or two and a few sticks and perhaps a bit of netting."
+* __P053__: In a little grassy bay between tall clumps of Mediterranean heather, two children, a little boy of about seven and a little girl who might have been a year older, were playing, very gravely and with all the focussed attention of scientists intent on a labour of discovery, a rudimentary ☆☆☆☆☆ game.
+"Charming, charming!" the D.H.C. repeated sentimentally.
-* __p054__: "It's just that this little seems rather reluctant to join in the ordinary erotic play."
+* __p054__: "It's just that this little boy seems rather reluctant to join in the ordinary ☆☆☆☆☆ play."
 * __p057__: His fordship Mustapha Mond
 * __p060__: Mustapha Mond leaned forward, shook a finger at them.
 "Just try to realize it," he said, and his voice sent a strange thrill quivering along their diaphragms.
 "Try to realize what it was like to have a [viviparous](https://www.dict.cc/?s=viviparous) mother."
 That smutty word again.
 But none of them dreamed, this time, of smiling.
 "Try to imagine what 'living with one's family' meant."
 They tried; but obviously without the smallest success.
 "And do know what a 'home' was?"
 They shook their heads.
 * __p068__: "Their world didn't allow them to take things easily, didn't allow them to be sane, virtuous, happy." - The Controller